Anamicca23/Spoj/README.md

 please comment or message me on

 my email id
+Anamikaaca0306@gmail.com.

-Anamikaaca0306@gmail.com.so, that i can improve and rectify.
+So, that i can improve and rectify.